camschnackel/psi-oop-es6-lecture-notes/oop.md

 ## Objectives
 - Hear about some of the OOP terms and concepts

-## Browser Support
-Not all browsers support ES6.
-Our objective is to see the syntax and talk about some OOP concepts, so we will not be focusing on how to write ES6 for the browser.
-That said, you can `transpile` i.e. convert ES6 sytnax to ES5 using a tool called [Babel](https://babeljs.io/).
-They do have a grunt plugin, so it is doable using tools we already have seen.

 ## OOP (Object Oriented Programming)

 > is a programming paradigm based on the concept of "objects", which may contain data, in the form of fields, often known as attributes; and code, in the form of procedures, often known as methods.